dhm-org/dhm_suite/camserver/README.md

 *  Receive commands via command socket
 *  Specify execution time via command line option

-NOTE:  Multiple instances of the camserver can run simultaneously given that it controls seperate cameras.
+**NOTE**:  Multiple instances of the camserver can run simultaneously given that it controls seperate cameras.
 Ensure the port numbers for streaming frames and commands are unique for each instance in order properly interface with clients.
 See camserver usage (--help).

 ## Architecture
 ![camserver architecture diagram](doc/camserver_architecture.jpeg)